Pixel Parties

 Step 5: "Goodstuff"

-In Attack-based decks specifucally, you might also have to run damage-boosting Artifacts, like Darge's Arrows or Equipments to boost the Attack stats of your Carry.
-Make sure you have the Gold generation necessary to afford there!
+In Attack-based decks specifically, you might also want to run damage-boosting Artifacts, like Darge's Arrows or Equipments to boost the Attack stats of your Carry.
+Make sure you have the Gold generation necessary to afford these!
 Treasure Chest or Blood-Soaked Coin can help you if you don't find space in your Hero lineup for a dedicated Gold Supporter.

 After Artifacts, there's also Potions.
 There is never a reason to not have a Potion Deck.
 Even if you don't run Alchemy, your opponent might somehow give you cards or effects that will let you access the Potion Deck, so not having one would be a downside for no reason.

 The Potion Deck always consists of 5-15 cards.
 Usually, you will draw exactly 1 card from this deck per turn, so the minimum of 5 is more than sufficient to last you a game in most cases (especially if you don't start with Alchemy and have to find the Ability in your main deck first).
-I'd highly recommend only going above 5 or maybe 6 if you have good ways to draw multiple Potions in one turn, like Potion of Greed or Alchemic Journal.
+I'd recommend only going above 5 or maybe 6 if you have good ways to draw multiple Potions in one turn, like Potion of Greed or Alchemic Journal.
 All Potions are, as a baseline, powerful.
-They are the strongest card type in the game by a mile.
-Highlights include Magnetic Potion (free omni search), Elixir of Quickness (draw 3 cards), Resuscitation Potion (revive one of your Heroes with 50 HP) and Acid Vial (150 damage that can't be reduced/negated), but in general, all Potions are good, either in general or in specific strategies, so looking through the Potions in the Card Database is definitely worth your time.
+They are the strongest card type in the game by a good margin.
+Highlights include Magnetic Potion (search any card from deck for free), Elixir of Quickness (draw 3 cards), Resuscitation Potion (revive one of your Heroes with 50 HP) and Acid Vial (150 damage that can't be reduced/negated), but in general, all Potions are good, either in general or in specific strategies, so looking through the Potions in the Card Database is definitely worth your time.

-Lastlly in this section, we have utility Spells.
-That includes the stuff your Utility Hero (if you have any) will use, like healing Spells or status infliction, but also Reactions and Surprises.
+Lastly in this section, we have utility Spells.
+That includes the Spells your Utility Hero (if you have any) will use, like healing Spells or status infliction, but also Reactions and Surprises.
 These are usually free to use and can be very powerful if used at the right moment, so looking through the Reactions and Surprises of a given Spell School might find you an ace in the hole.
-Worth mentioning are Divine Punishment (negates an opponent's activated Hero effect) and Booby Trap (free damage, potential Attack/Spell/Creature negation) for Destruction decks, Escape (prevents the user from dying) and Jump in the River (prevents the user from being targeted for a turn) for Attack decks, and Chasing the Legend (returns a Creature to your hand when it's targeted) for Creature decks.
+Worth mentioning are Divine Punishment (negates an opponent's activated Hero effect) and Booby Trap (free damage, potential Attack/Spell/Creature negation), Escape (prevents the user from dying) and Jump in the River (prevents the user from being targeted for a turn), and Chasing the Legend (returns a Creature to the hand when it's targeted).

 Step 6: Divine Gift